-Phorcas application [extracurricular activities, letters of recommendation, etc] (25%) Interview (35%)
+- Phorcas application [extracurricular activities, letters of recommendation, etc] (25%) - Interview (40%) - Presentation (15%) - Multiple choice or case based questions (20%)

-Presentation (15%)

-Multiple choice questions (15%)

-Applicants who do not have a GPA will be assigned point total equivalent to GPA of 3.0 for purposes of the scoring rubric.
 Applicants who are unable to make it to on-site interview will be assessed on a case-by-case basis.
-Virtual interviews are available.
+Virtual interviews can be scheduled.
 On-site interview is not a requirement, but it is highly encouraged if offered.
 Note: the scoring rubric aforementioned serves to guide the resident selection committee and the residency program director (RPD) with objective data from which to assess and compare applicants.
 However, the residency selection committee, in conjunction with the RPD, retains final discretion when determining rank list of applicants.